A Gold Star widow says Trump understood her loss

 De Alencar 's world changed on April 8.
 Her daughter had gone to the car to retrieve her phone when she tearfully asked her to come downstairs.

-"My daughter ... told me that I needed to come down and the men like in the movies were at our front door," De Alencar said.
+"My daughter ... told me that men like in the movies were at our front door," De Alencar said.

 She paced up and down the stairs before she finally went to the door of their home at Eglin Air Force Base in Florida.

-When she got there, two Army men told her that her husband had been shot dead in Afghanistan on the same day.
+When she got there, two Army men told her that her husband had been shot dead in Afghanistan.
 They said an Army casualty assistance officer would be sent to her house shortly.

 "He celebrated his 37 birthday on April 1 and seven days after his birthday, he was dead," she said.